jamesmontemagno/InAppBillingPlugin/docs/TestingAndTroubleshooting.md

 <AndroidSigningKeyAlias>ALIAS</AndroidSigningKeyAlias>
 <AndroidSigningKeyPass>PASS</AndroidSigningKeyPass>
 ```
+* You could use the static product IDs for testing, e.g. android.test.purchased, as described in [Androids Developer Documentation](https://developer.android.com/google/play/billing/billing_testing).

 ## Android Troubleshooing
 * If you see "You need to sign into your google account".
 This most likely means that you don't have an items published and active for IAB